Why You Must Visit Buffalo, New York

 My favorite spot on the tour was the garden shed in Jim Charlier’s garden.
 Photo by Susan Lanier-Graham

-It is free of charge for you to wander gardens throughout the neighborhoods.
-Purchase the guide before you go, then feel free to enter the gardens, chat with the owners, snap photos, and smell the roses.
-Literally.
+You can wander gardens throughout the neighborhoods free of charge.
+Purchase the guide before you go, and then feel free to enter the gardens, chat with the owners, snap photos, and smell the roses—literally.
 If you are particularly interested in certain plants, ask about them.
 The owners love to talk about their labors of love.

 Gardens of Gordon Ballard on 604 Bird Avenue.
 Photo by Susan Lanier-Graham